MisticG/TPS_Websockets_task2/README.md

 # How to start the project
 - ### You should have latest node --version
+- You can create several rooms BUT passwords and nicknames must be unique.
+You can join the chosen room with a unique nickname, type the room you want to join, and use the password that was used at the creation of the room.

 ### To run backend and frontend together, please write the following in the terminal

 1. **$ npm install** in root